 As Scholarly Communications Librarian, I can help you share your research works through services such as Scholarship@UWindsor.ca and assist in further developing your online presenceby setting up and completing your ORCiD profile.
 Likewise, I can help you if you have questions about open access and how you can secure and maintain your rights as an author.

-The Leddy Library provides software, support and hosting services for academic journals, monographs, and conferences that manage the process from submission to publication.
+The Leddy Library provides publishing support and hosting services for academic journals, monographs, and conferences that manage the process from submission to publication.
 If you're starting or moving a journal or book series or running a conference, please get in touch and I will let you know more about what we can offer.

 I can help you develop your research question, find evidence to support your work, and use digital tools to organize and analyze that evidence.
 Just send an email or call to set up an appointment.
 I can help you with the use of Zotero and other tools used to manage bibliographies and citations.
 I am a certified instructor for Data Carpentry.